radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/CODE/Java/JavaRunnable.md

 ```java
 (new Thread(new MarketNews2("Market News"))).start();
 ```
 The `Runnable` interface provides a more flexible way to use threads, because it allows a class to be inherited from any other class, while having all the features of a thread.
-For example, a Swing [[UpdateJava#Java Applets (deprecated)|applet]] must be a subclass of a `javax.swing.JApplet`, and, because Java doesn’t support multiple inheritance, it should implement `Runnable` to support multithreading.
+For example, a Swing [[Java#Java Applets (deprecated)|applet]] must be a subclass of a `javax.swing.JApplet`, and, because Java doesn’t support multiple inheritance, it should implement `Runnable` to support multithreading.